 As I want all of my files to be called cover.jpg, I just need to put cover in the text box; the .jpg extension is added automatically.

 The reverse process, of importing an art file into each track and embedding it inside each track’s ID3 tags, works similarly.
 Because nixda’s process exports every file with a placeholder name, it can rely on that same placeholder name to import files back in.
-But because I gave each of my files a fixed name, I had to figure out a different approach.
-Then I found a solution online, posted by Mp3Tag user ryerman. ryerman’s example, which combined a placeholder name with a fixed name in the search string, worked perfectly.
+But because I gave each of my files a fixed name, I needed a different approach.
+The solution came from Mp3Tag user ryerman. ryerman’s example, which combined a placeholder name with a fixed name in the search string, worked perfectly.

 Navigate to Actions > Actions (Quick) then select Import cover from file from the popup dialog.